lucywyman/blog/source/content/summer-bucket-list-2019.rst

 concerts, and have barbecues, and drink on a rooftop, and fucking live it up.
 Watermelon.
 Every.
 Damn.
 Day.

-Go berry picking
+--Go berry picking--

-Visit the `Rose Garden`_
+--Visit the `Rose Garden`_--

-Go to a concert
+--Go to a concert-- (I'm counting my surprise Opera show)

 See an outdoor movie or Shakespeare in the Park

 --Get a plant for our patio--

-Take a class
+--Take a class-- (I learned how to repair a flat bike tire)

 Book a trip to Colorado to see friends